-“We have missiles and bombs that we received from Russia,” Mr Lukashenko said in an interview with Russian state television channel Rossiya-1 and posted on the Telegram channel of state news agency Belta Belarus.
+"We have missiles and bombs that we received from Russia," Lukashenko said in an interview with Russian state television channel Rossiya-1, which was posted on the Telegram channel of the Belarusian state news agency Belta.

-President Alexander Lukashenko addresses the press in Minsk, Belarus on June 14, 2023.
-Photo: Belarusian Presidential Press Service
+President Alexander Lukashenko speaks to the press in Minsk, Belarus, on June 14, 2023.
+Photo: Presidential Press Service of Belarus

-The Russian leader said in March that he had agreed to deploy tactical nuclear weapons in Belarus, noting that the United States had deployed such weapons in a number of European countries over the past several decades.
+In March, the Russian leader announced he had agreed to deploy tactical nuclear weapons in Belarus, noting that the US had also deployed such weapons in a number of European countries for decades.

-Mr Lukashenko told Russian state television in the interview, released late on Tuesday, that his country had many nuclear storage facilities left over from the Soviet era and had restored five or six of them.
+Lukashenko told Russian state television in an interview, released late Tuesday, that his country has many nuclear storage facilities left over from the Soviet era and has restored five or six of them.

-The Belarusian president added that the deployment of tactical nuclear weapons is intended to protect the country.
-“We are always a target… So far no one has attacked a nuclear state, a nuclear-armed state,” he said.
+The Belarusian president added that the deployment of tactical nuclear weapons is for the defense of the country.
+He said: “We are always a target… So far no one has attacked a nuclear state, a country with nuclear weapons.”

 Huy Hoang (according to Belta, Rossiya-1, Reuters)